-Made with super tender beef piled on a garlic toasted bun, smothered in gooey cheese, and served with a side of rich au jus for dipping, it is easy to see why a French Dip Sandwich gets a person excited for dinner.
+- Insanely Delicious.
+Made with super tender beef piled on a garlic-toasted bun, smothered in gooey cheese, and served with a side of rich au jus for dipping, French Dips are a beef sandwich that is rich, savory, and nuanced in flavor.

-With only minutes of prep work for the cook, and rave reviews from the family, these Instant Pot French Dip Sandwiches are sure to become a family favorite.
+- Easy Flavorful Instant Pot Recipe.
+With only minutes of prep work for the cook, and rave reviews from the family, these Instant Pot French Dips will quickly become a favorite.

 - Beef Roast: I strongly recommend chuck roast for this recipe.
-A bottom round roast, sirloin roast, or top round roast will not become as tender as a chuck roast.
+A bottom-round roast, sirloin roast, or top-round roast will work but will not become as tender as a chuck roast.

-- Beef Broth/Stock: Use low sodium beef stock to help control the added sodium in this recipe.
-There is a lot of liquid in this recipe--do not be tempted to cut back on the amount used.
+- Beef Stock: Use low-sodium beef stock or broth to help control the added sodium in this recipe.
+There is a lot of liquid in this recipe.
+Do not be tempted to cut back on the amount used.
 Not only does it create a delicious dipping sauce for the French Dips, but it also keeps the beef super moist and the cooking time was calculated using the full 4 cups of beef.

 - Onion & Garlic: Garlic and onion add to the flavor of the au jus and beef.

 - Soy Sauce: Don't be tempted to omit the soy sauce from these French Dip Sandwiches, that extra flavor adds just the right umami flavor.

 - Buns: Use hoagie or sub rolls for an authentic French Dip, but in a bind use hot dog or hamburger buns.
 Parenting Tip: Use hot dog buns for smaller appetites!

 - Provolone Cheese: Use thick sliced provolone cheese for a thick, gooey layer of cheese.
 Swiss cheese is a good substitute.